Voluntary Liquidation Creditors

-Company directors should not rush into placing your limited company into liquidation.
-You should consider a pre liquidation strategy meeting.
-A pre liquidation meeting is essential so you may understand and agree on the outcome.
-A professional review creates value
+Company directors should not rush into liquidation of your limited company.
+You should consider a pre-liquidation strategy meeting.
+A pre-liquidation meeting is essential so that you can understand and agree on the outcome.
+A professional review creates value.

 The report should then be an important fact find:

 - You should ensure you compile an enquiry pack;

 - Review the company’s last five years of accounts filed;